 Create a New Timeline button in the section titled

 Preceden will then walk you through how to create a timeline.
 You're welcome to play around with it for as long as you'd like.

-Note that if you eventually choose to share your accounts with your students, the students will be able to see all of the timelines that you have created regardless of whether you marked them as private or not.
-(Marking a timeline as private means that people who are not signed in to your account will be blocked from seeing it; as you'll see below, because your students will be signed in to your account they are able to see your timelines).
+Note that if you eventually choose to share your account with your students, the students will be able to see all of the timelines that you have created, regardless of whether you marked them as private or not.
+Marking a timeline as private means that people who are not signed in to your account will be blocked from seeing it.
+As you'll see below, because your students will be signed in to your account they are able to see your timelines.

 First, create one or more classes to keep your students organized.

-By organizing your students by which class they are in it will make it easier to review the timelines that they have created.
+Organizing your students by which class they are in will make it easier to review the timelines they have created.

-On your teacher dashboard you'll now see a purple
+On your teacher dashboard you'll now see an